 Guppies are Hiding Due to Aggressive Tank Mates

 Guppies are peaceful fish.
-They get along with a wide range of other spices, which are not aggressive.
-Here is a list of best guppy tank mates, if you want to learn more about which fish are compatible with guppies.
+They get along with a wide range of other species, which are not aggressive.
+Here is a list of the best guppy tank mates, if you want to learn more about which fish are compatible with guppies.

 If you put your guppies together with aggressive fish, such as cichlids, angelfish, tiger bars or other bigger fish that can eat them, most likely your guppies will feel insecure.

 They might get stressed and most of the time will hide or just stay in a corner of your tank.